English

 Reading at Southwark Primary School

-Our children learn to read using the ‘Read Write Inc.’ Phonics program, which is deeply embedded into our practice at Southwark and adapted to meet the needs of our school.
-It is a rigorous and systematic approach, taught daily, that teaches the sounds and words, as well as the blending and segmenting skills, needed to read and write.
+Our children develop one of the reading ropes by learning to read using the ‘Read Write Inc.’ Phonics program.
+This rigorous and systematic approach, taught daily to all children who accessing phonics that teaches the sounds and words, as well as the blending and segmenting skills, needed to read and write.

-As well as being able to read the words on a page, we know the importance of being able to understand these words, with comprehending the text being a key component of the curriculum.
-These foundations are laid in Nursery and Reception before formal lessons begin, taking place weekly in Key Stage 1 and daily in Key Stage 2 for children who have completed the Phonics programme.
+Our passion for reading goes beyond phonics.
+As well as being able to read the words on a page, we know the importance of being able to understand what they have read, with comprehending the text being a key component of the curriculum.
+These foundations are laid in Nursery and continue into Reception and Year 1 before formal lessons begin post-phonics.
+We talk through the very best stories to develop children’s vocabulary, comprehension and to open up new worlds through story books.

 READING FOR PLEASURE

 At the heart of what we do here at Southwark is fostering children’s love of reading.
-In every year group, in addition to the reading that takes place linked to learning, we also have Class Reads, a time to simply relax and enjoy a good book!
+In every year group, in addition to the reading that takes place during whole class reading sessions, we also have Class Reads, a time to simply relax and enjoy a good book!
 Carefully chosen class reads, linked to all aspects of the curriculum, take place daily from EYFS and regularly throughout the rest of school.
-These books come from our Authors of the Moment, who include the likes of Roald Dahl and Malorie Blackman.
+The books are carefully chosen in KS1 through the Talk Through Stories Programme from Read Write Inc and linked to projects, wider reading to support with writing, and significant authors in KS2.

 READING AT HOME